 Castle Crest Wildflower Garden Trail is a 1.3 mile lightly trafficked loop trail located near Chiloquin, Oregon that features beautiful wild flowers and is good for all skill levels.
-The trail is primarily used for hiking and is accessible from June until October.
+The trail is primarily used for hiking and is best used from June until October.

 Directions from Annie Spring Entrance Station: Drive 4 miles northward to the Steel Information Center.
 The trailhead lies across Rim Drive from Park Headquarters.